moatazemadnaeem/fitApp/README.md

 3. dashboard page (see all booked classes)
 4. sign in page (user will sign in with his/her account)
 5. sign up page (user will sign up with new account)
-6. profile (user can see his/her name and password and sign out button and edit only name and password)
+6. profile (user can see his/her name and password and sign out button)

 ## Drop Down